chtenb/music-arithmetic/README.md

 Parenthesis are not needed for tuples anymore, so they can replace curly brackets.

-So we have the rational numbers with the usual operators
+So we have the rational numbers with the usual operators extended with frequency constants and the operators:
 - `*` and `/` (precedence 4)
-extended with frequency constants and the operators
 - `|` (duration operator, precedence 3)
 - ` ` (serial operator, precedence 2)
 - `,` (parallel operator, precedence 1)